BarbWire-1/fitbit-3D-text-TS/README.md

 # Acknowledgement
 _
-This widget gets integrated by the widget-factory written by <link rel="https://github.com/gondwanasoft/fitbit-simple-widget">Gondwanasoft</link>
+This widget gets integrated by the widget-factory written by [Gondwanasoft](https://github.com/gondwanasoft/fitbit-simple-widget)